 This easy keto blueberry cheesecake is perfect for a larger gathering!
 It requires no baking and is bursting with blueberry flavor.
 One slice is just 4.8g net carbs.
 A wonderfully creamy low carb cheesecake that simply tastes of summer.

 With the recent spell of good weather, I've been making most use of my garden.
 We're loving being able to have friends over again!
-I served this low carb blueberry cheesecake the other weekend and it went down a treat with both low carb dieters and the carb loving bunch of teenagers.
+I served this low carb blueberry cheesecake last weekend and it went down a treat with both low carb dieters and the carb loving bunch of teenagers.

 The awesome thing is that this is a no bake cheesecake, and it does not even require gelatine to set.
 Which means it it is suitable for the most novice of keto baker!
-All you need is time for it to set - ideally over night.
+All you need is time for it to set - ideally overnight.

 The tasty buttery crust is made from a mix of almond and coconut flour and for the filling, I mixed some of the blueberry topping through a portion of the cheesecake batter and added dollops as I spread it with the rest of the filling.
-This way you get an intense burst of blueberry cheesecake in-between vanilla cheesecake.

 It's topped to impress with a super simple berry sauce, which is just frozen blueberries reduced down with a touch of low carb sweetener.